-Implementation Steps: Develop optional methods to calculate system development charges for dwelling units based on the square footage of the unit.
+Implementation Steps: Provide Develop the City Manager optional methods to calculate system development charges for dwelling units based on the square footage of the unit.

 Implementation Steps: Adopt new system development charge fees specific to the development of accessory dwelling units or other similar small scale dwellings.